mariaorellanar/mariaorellanar.github.io/_publications/2020-15-01-Glucocorticoid-Signaling-and-Immune-Cell-Function.md

 ---
-title: "Glucocorticoid Signaling and Immune cell function"
+title: "Glucocorticoid Signaling and Immune Cell Function"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
 excerpt: 'Understanding the role of the klf9 gene in tail fin regeneration in Zebra fish.'